mmzsource/2015-nextbuild-cqrs-from-the-trenches/trenches.md

 - Build an interceptor that checks the incoming create-commands against this query-model and rejects the command if it contains a duplicate username.
 	- this solution makes it harder to scale out (TODO: I think...)

-If you’re particularly interested in this topic, do a search on set validation and cars.
+If you’re particularly interested in this topic, do a search on set validation and cqrs.
 That’ll ensure a nice spending of your weekend.

 ## DUPLICATION